Thursday, January 31, 2013

 The saddest thing about Steve Jobs is that he never understood himself and these psychological mechanisms and unconsciously and compulsively reenacted the trauma he suffered when he was just an infant and little boy until the very end of his life by betraying himself and his own body rejected him also, just like his mother did when he was a tiny little baby, causing him to die prematurely.

-It’s very sad that society at large cannot connect the dots and learn from the story of this man that got into the stage of the world and told his true story unconsciously in a symbolic way.
+It’s very sad that society at large cannot connect the dots and learn from the story of this man who got on the stage of the world and told his true story unconsciously in a symbolic way.
 And what really is the saddest is that “pro-lifers” exploit his story to push their agenda.
 We really live in an upside-down society!
 Most people in our society are not interested in the true plight of Steve Jobs and how he suffered.
-They only admire his successes, his inventions, and all his money, that’s all they care about.
+They only admire his successes, his inventions, and all his money; that’s all they care about.

 http://www.lolhome.com/funny-picture-9979526610.html